-Every company is a member of the Berufsgenossenschaft responsible for its respective branch of industry.
+Every company belongs to the Berufsgenossenschaft responsible for its respective branch of industry.
 At the end of each fiscal year the Berufsgenossenschaft apportions its expenses among its members.
 Contributions are calculated according to total wages and salaries paid in the course of the past year by the company and on the basis of risk categories.